Maléku language: Official status

 Maléku is an indigenous language of north-central Costa Rica, in the area of Guatuso, in the province of Alajuela, Costa Rica.
 It is spoken by around 300 to 460 indigenous Maléku people in an area of 2994 hectares.
 The aboriginal group that speaks Maléku is also known as the Guatusos.
 They live in three communities called Palenques in the northern area of Costa Rica: Margarita, Tonjibe and El Sol.
-According to Constenla (1998), the Guatuso is in a state of decline in Margarita (the largest village) and in a state of resistance in Tonjibe and El Sol.
+According to Constenla (1998), Guatuso is in a state of decline in Margarita (the largest village) and in a state of resistance in Tonjibe and El Sol.
 At the 2000 census, 71.1% of the members of the ethnic group declared themselves to speak the language, but only 49% considered it as the mother tongue.
 The 2011 National Census of Population reported that 67.5% of the population in these communities speaks this language (Avendaño 2018).
 The Ministry of Education (MEP, Minienciclopedia de los Territorios Indígenas de Costa Rica 2017) reported a Maléku population of 498 inhabitants.
 According to this institution, children attending schools in the region of Guatuso receive bilingual instruction in Maléku and Spanish.
-According to Espinoza Romero, Mejía Marín & Ovares Barquero 2011, the school, traditionally an acculturation mechanism, has not contributed to strengthening the MaléKu identity.
+According to Espinoza Romero, Mejía Marín & Ovares Barquero 2011, the school, traditionally an acculturation mechanism, has not contributed to strengthening the Maléku identity.
 For instance, students receive instruction of core subjects in Spanish.
 They have to learn how to read and write in Spanish first.
 When they already read and write in the mainstream language, they can learn their language.
 The authors claim that the norm has been the teaching of the official language: Spanish and that despite the existence of educational policies that contemplate the revitalization of the use of indigenous languages in the region, there is an absence of strategies for teaching aboriginal languages.

-Dialects/Varieties
+Dialects/varieties

 The speakers of these three communities have declared that there are differences between the variety spoken by the communities of Margarita and El Sol and the one that is spoken by the people of Tonjibe (Avendaño 2018).
-Corobicí is possibly a dialect.
+Corobicí may have been a dialect.

+History of scholarship

+As pointed out by Constenla 1998:3, little documentation of Maléku was recorded before the latter half of the 19th century.
+All records from that period are included in Walter Lehmann's 1920 volume on Central American languages.

+The first scholar modern linguist to deeply study the Maléku language, aside from sources reproduced by Lehmann, was Adolfo Constenla Umaña, in collaboration with many members of the Maléku community, including especially among many others Eustaquio Castro Castro.
+A major dictionary of Maléku was published in 2023.